cscannell-inacloud/Microsoft-Teams-Docs/teams/teamsapps.md

 For advice on providing a great Microsoft Teams app experience in either or both scopes, please review our [design guidelines](design.md).

-# Building a Microsoft Teams app
+## Building an app

 Ready to get started adding your experience into Teams?
-Here's how:
+Follow these steps:

-## Build your app's rich capabilities
+### Build your app's rich capabilities
 * [Set up for development](setup.md).
 * Define [capabilities](appcapabilities.md).
 * Code your app.

-## Package & test your app within Teams
+### Package & test your app within Teams
 * [Create package](createpackage.md).
 * [Side load](sideload.md) in Teams.
 * Test functionality.

-## Publish your app & drive engagement
+### Publish your app & drive engagement
 * [Register and publish](submission.md) to Office Store.
 * Embed deep link on website.